-Rep. Duffy serves final day; focus shifts to Wisconsin race
+Duffy serves final day in House; Evers sets January election

-MADISON, Wis.
-(AP) — Republican Sean Duffy spent his last day as a member of Congress on Monday, shifting the focus to who will run to succeed him in a rural Wisconsin district at the heart of President Donald Trump country.
+Gov. Tony Evers set the election for Duffy’s seat for Jan.
+27 with a primary on Dec.
+30, saying he wanted to hold it “quickly” to ensure people in the district “have a voice in Congress.”

+Mark Jefferson, executive director of the Wisconsin Republican Party, accused Evers of making a “desperate move” to “shield his party from rural voters during the spring election.”

-Duffy’s resignation also clears the way for Democratic Gov. Tony Evers to announce when the special election will be to fill the seat.
-Whoever wins the special election would serve through the end of 2020 and have to run and win again in November 2020 to serve a full two-year term.
+Whoever wins the special election to replace Duffy would serve through the end of 2020 and have to run and win again in November 2020 to serve a full two-year term.
+Under the dates of the special election, the seat will be vacant for about four months.

 Duffy, 47, a former lumberjack and MTV reality show star, was elected in 2010 representing the 7th Congressional District.
 He made a surprise announcement last month that he would not finish out his fifth term because his ninth baby, due in early October, was diagnosed with a hole in its heart that would require more of his time and attention.